My 8 Full Time Living In Our RV Regrets

 1) Not Getting into RVing Sooner

-Today, I pay like $200 per month and consider the payment a sunk cost of recreation.
+Today, I pay about $200 per month and consider the payment a sunk cost of recreation.
 Had I known how “cheap” getting an RV is, I would have purchased a travel trailer years earlier and enjoyed it before my kids grew up.

 2) Going All-In (Buying a New RV)